xaitax/SploitScan/README.md

 ## 🫱🏼‍🫲🏽 Contributing

-Contributions are welcome.
-Please feel free to fork, modify, and make pull requests or report issues.
+Contributions are welcome!
+Whether it's fixing bugs, adding new features, or improving the documentation, feel free to fork the repository and submit a pull request.
+You can also report issues or suggest enhancements through the GitHub issue tracker.

 Special thanks to: